floleuerer/fastai-docker-deploy/README.md

 ### Add example images for random image classification
 Use the python scripts in `nginx-frontend/html/examples/` to create an `examples.json` that is used for the random image classificaiton (click on drop area).
 Move `examples.json` to `ngnix-frontend/html/examples.json`.

+### Rebuild the docker containers

+See "Build docker images" above.